|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 11) When legislators comprehend the scope of the work that must be done to prevent atmospheric thermal runaway they often feel overwhelmed and do nothing.
-At the root of the problem is that legislative action is driven by voter demand and most voters do not understand the basic energy imbalance that drives climate change.
+At the root of the problem is that legislative action is driven by voter demand and most voters do not understand the basic physics of climate change.

 Today Earth is on the threshold of a spontaneous uncontrolled atmospheric temperature rise known as thermal runaway.
-If the net energy absorption by Earth continues thermal runaway will melt the polar ice caps and will cause Earth's average emission temperature, as viewed from outer space, to rise by about 17.4 degrees C. This temperature increase will persist for several hundred thousand years and will cause a global large animal extinction.
-This temperature increase has two major components, about 3 degrees C directly due to increased atmospheric CO2 and H2O concentrations and about 14 degrees C due to a decrease in Earth's average solar reflectivity (Bond albedo) from about 0.30 to about 0.10 caused by the phase change of water from ice to liquid.
-There is a further small temperature increase due to the decrease in Earth infrared emissivity as polar ice melts.
+If the net energy absorption by Earth continues thermal runaway will melt the polar ice caps and will cause Earth's average emission temperature, as viewed from outer space, to rise by about 18 degrees C. This temperature increase will persist for several hundred thousand years and will cause a global large animal extinction.
+This temperature increase has two major components, about 4 degrees C directly due to increased atmospheric CO2 and H2O concentrations and about 14 degrees C due to a decrease in Earth's average solar reflectivity (Bond albedo) from about 0.30 to about 0.10 caused by the phase change of water from ice to liquid.
+There is a further small temperature increase due to the decrease in Earth infrared emissivity as the rate of ice formation decreases.

 The non-linear equations that describe this warming phenomena have two stable solutions.
-These two solutions correspond to the present atmospheric "cool" state and a future "warm" state.
+These two solutions correspond to the atmospheric "cool" state and the atmospheric "warm" state.
 Thermal runaway is a spontaneous transition from the "cool" state to the "warm" state that is triggered by an atmospheric CO2 concentration exceeding about 433 ppmv.